gatling/gatling/src/docs/content/reference/install/cloud/private-locations/private-packages/index.md

 5. For each plugin, you will need to configure it with the following details:
   - Your API token with `Configure` permission for the private package team.
   - The private package ID.
-  - The control plane repository URL.
+  - The control plane URL.

 {{< alert tip >}}
 To create a private package easily from the plugin instead of the API, you can use the interactive enterprise start command.